kaizokumuda/html5rocks/www.html5rocks.com/content/mobile/cross-device/en/index.md

 devices without touch screens (eg. feature phones, some dedicated ebook readers).
 However, most of these have keyboard navigation or screen reader software installed, which will work fine if you build your site with accessibility in mind.
-For more information on this subject, check out [this great resource][acc].

-[acc]: #

 ### Examples

-There are many examples of developers creating drastically different experiences for different form factors.
+There are many examples of web properties serving entirely different versions for different form factors.
 Google search does this, as does Facebook.
 Considerations for this include both performance (in page, and load time) and more general user experience.

 In the world of native apps, many developers choose to tailor their experience to a device class.
-For example, [Flipboard][flipboard] for iPad is a very different user experience compared to Flipboard on iPhone.
+For example, [Flipboard][flipboard] for iPad is a very different UI compared to Flipboard on iPhone.
 The tablet version is optimized for two hand use and horizontal flipping while the phone version is intended for single hand interaction and a vertical flip.
-Many other iOS applications also provide significantly different phone and tablet versions, such as [Things][things].
+Many other iOS applications also provide significantly different phone and tablet versions, such as [Things][things] (todo list), and [Showyou][showu] (social video), featured below:

 ![Total customization for phone and tablet](/static/demos/cross-device/phone-tablet.png)

-To reiterate, creating a separate version for each app is generally a good idea for performance reasons or if the versions you want to serve to different device classes vary hugely.
-Otherwise, responsive web design is a reasonable approach.

 <h2 id="toc-client-detect">Client-side detection</h2>